 - 1. When the OSS determines that the SSO has occurred from a privately owned sewer line such as OCSD or other government agency, the following procedures are followed in addition to the procedures outlined in Section B above: - a.
 The AI will determine the responsible agency and will contact them via the city-issued cell phone for a request for response to the SSO location. - b.
 The response crews and AI will remain on-site, until the agency arrives and is prepared for their response procedures. - c.
 The City of Orange will offer any assistance the responding agency may need before leaving the site. - d.
-The AI, when conditions allow, will take pictures showing the location and travel path of the SSO for inclusion in the monthly report to the SARWOCB. - e.
+The AI, when conditions allow, will take pictures showing the location and travel path of the SSO. - e.
 The AI takes inventory of the response staff, vehicles, supplies, and time spent at the SSO location for billing purposes, this information will be compared to the information compiled by the OSS as well.